apache/hudi/website/blog/2021-08-27-bulk-insert-sort-modes.md

 Figure: Shows performance of different bulk insert variants

 This benchmark had 10M entries being bulk inserted to hudi using different sort modes.
 This was followed by an upsert with 2M entries.
 As you could see, global sorting gives a very good upsert performance when compared to No sorting.
+Partition Sort also has higher upsert performance due to the metadata overhead due to large files.

 ## Conclusion
 Hopefully this blog has given you good insights into different sort modes in bulk insert and when to use what.